 America is at a tipping point.
 In a country that continues to lead the world in locking up its own people, mass incarceration has emerged in recent years as a defining civil rights issue.
-A movement has blossomed in which formerly incarcerated people lead alongside diverse and influential allies, powerfully capturing what’s at stake: that runaway use of incarceration dehumanizes poor people and people of color, damages already marginalized communities, does not advance public safety, and siphons public resources with no social benefit.
+The Multifaith Initiative to End Mass Incarceration, housed at the MLK Sr. Collaborative, is faith-rooted movement in which formerly incarcerated people and their families lead alongside diverse faith communities and influential allies.
+Powerfully capturing what’s at stake: that runaway use of incarceration dehumanizes poor people and people of color, damages already marginalized communities, does not advance public safety, and siphons public resources with no social benefit.

-Lern more about the Mass Incarceration initiative and how you can also get involved.
+Learn more about the Ending Mass Incarceration initiative and how you can also get involved.
 Participate with others concerned like you, let’s all make a real difference fully support the success of this movement.